redakez/ettt-scheduling/README.md

-# Combination of time-triggered and event-triggered scheduling
+# Combinationof time-triggered and event-triggered scheduling

 This repository contains implementations of algorithms used in scheduling event-triggered and time-triggered task where an event-triggered task is a task with fixed priority, release jitter, and execution time variation